reynan-dev/expressing/readme.md

 Its a nice question that we receive sometimes, so we decided to write a little bit about it.

-If you're new in this word, you can start by reading the [contributing guide](contributing.md).
+If you're new in this world, you can start by reading the [contributing guide](contributing.md).

 We see you soon!